-Overall, these results are satisfactory, especially in a low-volume neurosurgical center serving a sparsely populated rural region with long pre- and interhospital transport distances.
+Overall, these results are satisfactory, especially in a low-volume neurosurgical center serving a sparsely populated rural region with long pre- and inter-hospital transport distances.

-A review with meta-analysis of population-based prospective cohorts published between 1973 and 2002 reported a median case fatality rate of 44.4% in Europe, and the proportion with a favorable outcome was 55%.3 Lovelock et al4 reviewed 7 population-based studies of time trends conducted between 1980 and 2005, and meta-analysis showed that unadjusted case-fatality rates declined by 0.9% per year.
-The most recent rates ranged between 18% and 43%.
+A review with meta-analysis of population-based prospective cohorts published between 1973 and 2002 reported a median case fatality rate of 44.4% in Europe, and the proportion with a favorable outcome was

+55% 3.
+Lovelock and co-workers reviewed seven population-based studies of time-trends conducted between 1980 and 2005, and meta-analysis showed that unadjusted case-fatality rates declined by 0.9% per year 4.
+The most recent rates ranged between 18 and 43%.
 A population-based single center study in northeast England reported outcomes for patients treated between 2005 and 2010.
-The case fatality rate was 19.2%, and 56.5% of men and 61.1% of women had a favorable outcome after 3 months.6 The nationwide Swiss SOS
+The case fatality rate was 19.2%, and 56.5% of men and 61.1% of women had a favorable outcome after three months 6.
+The nationwide Swiss SOS reported patients treated between 2009 and 2014.
+The case fatality rate was 22.1% and 58.8% achieved mRS scores of 0-2 after 12 months 5.
+The Danish Stroke registry reports 30-day case fatality rates ranging from 18% in 2017 to 23% in 2019 7.